sparetype/business-documents/Contract/main_contract.md

 3. I retain all rights to any preliminary draft concepts and artwork not used or related to the final outcome of the project.
 4. I retain the right to display any portion of work in my portfolio and website for the purpose of self-promotion.

+## Termination
+_I hope it never comes to this but here is an out._ You have the right to terminate this contract at any point.
+To initiate termination, all outstanding invoices must be paid in full.
+You will be assessed a $1000 termination fee that is due within thirty days.
+Once I receive the termination fee, I will transfer to You whatever progress has been made on the Scope of Work.

+_It's not you, it's me._ I have the right to terminate this contract if any of the following conditions have occured:
+- Any late payments.
+- Any major changes in Scope of Work.
+- Any breakdowns or failures in communication longer than ten days.

+Upon written notice of termination, You have thirty days to pay any outstanding invoices.
+Once I receive payment, I will transfer to You whatever progress has been made on the Scope of Work.

 ## Liability
 I can’t guarantee that work will be error free - for example, typographical errors in material You provide and I do not catch before production or unreported bugs in website code.
 Any errors reported while under this contract or up to thirty days past the conclusion of this contract will be addressed and fixed in a manner You and I agree upon during face-to-face communication.
 I am not liable to You or any third-party for damages, including lost profits or other incidental damages, resulting from any errors.